kad-rowla/fdp-local-deployment/README.md

 For more information on the overall vision for the FDP, see [FDP Docs](https://fairdatapoint.readthedocs.io/)

-The following illustrates the overall architecture of this project in the Kadaster context.
+The following illustrates the overall architecture of this project in the Kadaster context:

+Figure 1: Project Architecture in Kadaster's Context
 ![image](https://user-images.githubusercontent.com/74549995/114609469-24703a80-9c9f-11eb-99b7-c17cc1073a09.png)